 To enhance your blog post promotion, share a relevant post in your feed enticing users to check out your stories.

 Local hashtags are very useful when it comes to helping rental properties to stand out in tourist destinations.
-To find local hashtags, start your search by typing in your state and then look for hashtags for your industry.
+To find local hashtags, try Instagram search by typing in your state and then look for hashtags for your industry.
 Check out other Airbnb profiles of local travel companies to see what hashtags they post.
 Finally, search for hashtags for micro-locations (your city, nearby landmarks, etc.)

 Look at the number of likes each post with certain hashtags has gained.
 This way you can identify the top-performing hashtags which you can include in your captions too.